What is an IB Education?

-International-mindednessAn IB EDUCATION fosters INTERNATIONAL-MINDEDNESS by helping students reflect on their own perspective, culture and identities, as well as those of others.
-By engaging with diverse beliefs, values and experiences, and by learning to think and collaborate across cultures and disciplines, IB learners gain the understanding necessary to make progress towards a more peaceful world.
+International-mindednessAn IB EDUCATION fosters INTERNATIONAL-MINDEDNESS by helping students reflect on their own perspectives, culture and identities, as well as those of others.
+By engaging with diverse beliefs, values and experiences and learning to think and collaborate across cultures and disciplines, IB learners gain the understanding necessary to make progress towards a more peaceful world.

 IB Learner profileThe IB LEARNER PROFILE places the student at the center of an IB EDUCATION.
-The 10 attributes reflect the holistic nature of an IB education.
-They highlight the importance of nurturing dispositions such as curiosity and compassion, as well as developing knowledge and skills.
-They also highlight that, along with cognitive development, IB programmes are concerned with students’ social, emotional and physical well-being, and with ensuring that students learn to respect themselves, others and the world around them.
+The ten attributes reflect the holistic nature of an IB education.
+They underscore the importance of nurturing dispositions such as curiosity and compassion, as well as developing knowledge and skills.
+They also highlight that, along with cognitive development, IB programmes are concerned with students’ social, emotional and physical well-being and ensuring that students learn to respect themselves, others and the world around them.

-Approaches to teaching and learningAn IB EDUCATION utilizes APPROACHES TO TEACHING AND LEARNING that are centered on a cycle of inquiry, action and reflection.
+Approaches to teaching and learningAn IB EDUCATION utilizes APPROACHES TO TEACHING AND LEARNING centered on a cycle of inquiry, action and reflection.
 This interplay of asking, doing and thinking informs the daily activities of teachers and learners while also placing a great deal of emphasis on relationships.
-This reflects the IB’s belief that educational outcomes are profoundly shaped by the relationships between teachers and students, and celebrates the many ways that people work together to construct meaning and make sense of the world.
+The Approaches to Teaching and learning reflects the IB’s belief that educational outcomes are profoundly shaped by the relationships between teachers and students and celebrates the many ways people work together to construct meaning and make sense of the world.